aiven/devportal/docs/products/kafka/howto/connect-with-go.rst

 With library ``kafka-go``
 --------------------------
-Install the library `Sarama <https://github.com/Shopify/sarama>`_ and use code snippet according to your preferred authentication method below.
+`Install the library <https://github.com/segmentio/kafka-go>`_ ``kafka-go`` and use code snippet according to your preferred authentication method below.

 With SSL authentication
 ***********************